misiektoja/github_monitor/README.md

 ## Requirements

-The tool requires Python 3.x.
+The tool requires Python 3.10 or higher.

 It uses [PyGithub](https://github.com/PyGithub/PyGithub) library, also requires requests, python-dateutil, tzlocal and pytz.